EXPedro/EXPedro/README.md

 My name is Elisio Xavier Pedro.

-:computer: I'm a Fullstack Developer!
+:computer: I'm a Full Stack Developer!

 :house_with_garden: I’m from Curitiba-PR/Brazil.